 In part 3 of the DF block (Save the Response), you need to primarily define which entities you want to bring back to Landbot AND create a variable to pull the agent responses you defined in Dialogflow console.

-Ok.. these are the basics… but lead generation is about more than just getting the first and last name.
+Ok.. these are the basics… but lead generation efforts are about more than just getting the first and last name.
 So, let’s collect a bit more info.

 Contexts allow your agent to remember entered data for a specified number of exchanges within the conversation.
 E.g. imagine you ask: